top of page

 7. Chickadee Ridge

-Located off Mt Rose HWY, Chickadee Ridge is a popular spot for snowshoeing in Lake Tahoe during the winter and early spring.
+Located off Mt Rose Highway, Chickadee Ridge is a popular spot for snowshoeing in Lake Tahoe during the winter and early spring.
 It's also known for the friendly chickadee birds that will often fly right into the palm of your hand.

 8. Monkey Rock